yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Find your information here: [http://radaris.com](http://radaris.com/).
 Click on &quot;control information&quot; and &quot;remove information&quot; by clicking on the X next to it or by removing specific listings.
 You can also privatize your account.
 You unfortunately need to register to remove information, and are limited to removing six items at a time.
 (I recommend removing items even if you privatize your account because these settings don’t always stick.)
 Details are here: [http://radaris.com/page/how-to-remove](http://radaris.com/page/how-to-remove)

 ### ReversePhone Lookup
-Look up your number on [https://www.reversephonelookup.com](https://www.reversephonelookup.com/) ~~and opt out at~~ [~~https://www.reversephonelookup.com/remove.php~~](https://www.reversephonelookup.com/remove.php).Unfortunately, the site’s opt-out page is broken and contact form is not accepting messages.
+Look up your number on [https://www.reversephonelookup.com](https://www.reversephonelookup.com/) ~~and opt out at~~ [~~https://www.reversephonelookup.com/remove.php~~](https://www.reversephonelookup.com/remove.php).
+Unfortunately, the site’s opt-out page is broken and contact form is not accepting messages.

 ### 💰 SearchBug
 Unfortunately, you have to pay to search for your information at[https://www.searchbug.com](https://www.searchbug.com/), but you can email support@searchbug.com to ask them to block the display of your personal information from being listed.